With hyperinflation looming and automation abolishing the source of profit, world socialism is becoming an absolute economic necessity (FAQs part 1)

 Emissions-free, energy-dense nuclear power, now apparantly one of the safest and cleanest forms of energy production is also an option, although the impacts of the initial mining will again have to be carefully assessed.
 Increasingly unprofitable for monopoly capital, nuclear could be re-embraced to supply the abundant energy the masses need for cheap energy consumption (especially considering the rising demand for air conditioners in a warming world).

 Hydroponics, permaculture and ‘carb-fixing’ (turning carbon emissions into basalt rock) are among the other practices that socialist states of the future should probably scale up.
 Meat, fish, leather and jewellery that are lab-grown on a mass scale will also smooth over the transition of decarbonising production and resocialising and reviving the land, while massively reducing emissions.
-Much production may even be moved almost entirely underground, allowing all kinds of opportunities for revitalising the ‘overground’ environment.
+Much production, as devices continue to shrink, may even be moved almost entirely underground, enabling all kinds of opportunities for revitalising the ‘overground’ environment.

-There will need to be hard limits on pollutants and fossil fuels during this transition, meaning we will have to make only what is absolutely necessary at first (rather than focusing on prohibiting consumption that is difficult and costly to enforce).
+There may need to be hard limits on using pollutants and fossil fuels during this transition, meaning we may have to make only what is absolutely necessary at first (rather than focusing on prohibiting consumption that is difficult and costly to enforce).

 All this will also help to detoxify the products we consume that presently increasingly diminish human immunity and fertility.

-Consumption should also be made more efficient by incentivising, through tax breaks and rent reductions (as well as the high quality on offer), a transition to communal ways of living (that embrace individuality and privacy), thereby pooling resources.
+Consumption should also be made more efficient by incentivising, through tax breaks and rent reductions (as well as the high quality on offer), a transition to communal or at least community-friendly ways of living (that embrace individuality and privacy), thereby pooling resources.